Lightning-Universe/lightning-flash/docs/source/reference/image_classification.rst

             ├── 10870992_eebeeb3a12.jpg
             ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.ImageClassificationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.classification.data.ImageClassificationData`.
-We select a pre-trained backbone to use for our :class:`~flash.image.ImageClassifier` and fine-tune on the hymenoptera data.
+We select a pre-trained backbone to use for our :class:`~flash.image.classification.model.ImageClassifier` and fine-tune on the hymenoptera data.
-We then use the trained :class:`~flash.image.ImageClassifier` for inference.
+We then use the trained :class:`~flash.image.classification.model.ImageClassifier` for inference.
 Finally, we save the model.
 Here's the full example: